-I moved into a specialist musculoskeletal occupational health Physiotherapist role at Greater Manchester Police and then returned to the Isle of Man in 2005, where I had grown up.
+I moved into a Specialist Physiotherapist role at Greater Manchester Police and then returned to the Isle of Man in 2005, where I had grown up.

 I combined working for Isle of Man Hospitals with part time private work and completed my MSc in Advanced Physiotherapy in 2017 with distinction.

 I am delighted to be working in private practice again and particularly in the north of the island where I live with my husband Christian and my three daughters.

 My specialities are Arthritis, Back and Spinal conditions, pain and issues with all other joints of the body, ligaments, muscle and tendons, Orthopaedics / Trauma and post operations, Chronic pain and Pain management, Clinical Pilates, Rheumatology, Sports physiotherapy, Vestibular rehab (balance) and Workplace health.
 I see Children with Musculoskeletal pain and injury from the age of 11 and adults of any age.

 If you see a Chartered Physiotherapist you can be confident of their professional knowledge and skills.

 Chartered Physiotherapists, through their professional body, have continued to drive the standard of physiotherapy up, seeking and adopting new and innovative ways of working in response to current health and social care reform.